Tino-FRC-2473/FRC2017/README.md

     a.
 Open Eclipse.

     b.
 Click on Help -> Install New Software.
 At this point, a new window should open, that looks like this. ![Alt text](InstallNewSoftware.png?raw=true "Install New Software")
+    c.
+Click on Add...
+    d.
+You should be taken to this, other, window.